-- 1. Mr X is aged 27 and is a citizen of Sri Lanka. - 2.
+- 1. Mr X is aged 39 years and is a citizen of Sri Lanka.
+His wife, daughter and remaining family live in Sri Lanka. - 2.
 Mr X arrived by boat code-named the Dulcot at the Cocos (Keeling) Islands on 15 September 2001.
-He was detained under s 189(3) of the Migration Act 1958 at the Cocos (Keeling) Islands Immigration Reception and Processing Centre (IRPC).
-In February 2002 he was transferred to Christmas Island IRPC and then to Baxter Immigration Detention Centre (IDC).
-On 22 July 2005 Mr X was granted a Removal Pending Bridging Visa and released from detention. - 3.
+He was detained under s 189(3) of the Migration Act 1958 at the Cocos Islands Immigration Reception and Processing Centre (IRPC).
+In July 2002 he was transferred to Perth Immigration Detention Centre (IDC) and then to Port Hedland IRPC and Baxter IDC.
+On 28 July 2005 Mr X was granted a Removal Pending Bridging Visa and released from detention. - 3.
 Mr X unsuccessfully applied for a Refugee and Humanitarian Visa in January 2002.
-The Department's (DIAC) decision in November 2002 to refuse Mr X's application for a permanent Protection Visa (PV) was affirmed by the Refugee Review Tribunal in February 2003.
+The Department's (DIAC) decision in November 2002 to refuse Mr X's application for a permanent Protection Visa (PV) was affirmed by the Refugee Review Tribunal in January 2003.
 He unsuccessfully sought judicial review at the Federal Magistrates Court, Full Federal Court and High Court.
-A request under s 48B resulted in the Minister allowing Mr X to lodge another PV application, and on 4 May 2007 he was granted a Temporary Protection Visa (TPV).
+A request under s 48B resulted in the Minister allowing Mr X to lodge another PV application, and on 14 May 2007 he was granted a Temporary Protection Visa (TPV).